Ashlie Busone '14

 Ashlie has always wanted to teach English as Second Language but to delve deeper into her studies she wanted to find out how education influences economy, politics and, ultimately, social change.
 So she created a major that brought her to Chile for a research project on the indigenous Mapuche people, earned her ESL license, completed the Spanish major coursework as well as 80 credits worth of sociology and economics coursework.

-“Developing my own curriculum has been an incredibly journey that’s both challenging and rewarding.
+“Developing my own curriculum has been an incredible journey that’s both challenging and rewarding.
 I know that the depth at which I’ve studied educational systems and societal structures exceeds what an undergraduate title in education would have allowed and I am eager to continue on in my studies both as a teacher and graduate student.”

 Jenna Nowosacki '10